olafhartong/TA-Sysmon-deploy/README.md

 Usage:
 ---
+Obviously you are required to have a deployment server and installed Universal Forwarder agents connected to it.
-Download and install to your deployment server under '/etc/deployment-apps' and assign to your servers
+Download and install to your deployment server under 'etc/deployment-apps' and assign to your servers

 When deployed it will check for Sysmon on the system, when it is below the configured version (currently 6.20), it will uninstall that version and install 6.20 with the attached configuration